pavpen/NationBuilderAPI/README.md

   outpTextBox.AppendText("E-mail: " + p.email + ", Name: " + p.first_name + " " + p.last_name + "\n");
 }
 ```

+* Compile this project, and reference the \<NationBuilderAPI.dll\> in your project.

+* You need to obtain an access token for your NationBuilder app in order to be able to call NationBuilder's API methods (endpoints).
+You can obtain one by completing an OAuth login and token exchange.
+Once you have the access token you can use it as shown above.

 License
 -------